Circa 2016-2017: Activism Amplified

 My very first Adbusters read was their March 2014 special issue, A Guide for the Perplexed.
-This is also by far the best Adbusters issue I’ve read and maybe the only issue that you will need to become socially aware.
-I agree with every bit of account that was written.
+This is also by far the best Adbusters issue I’ve read and maybe the only volume that you will need to become socially aware.
+I agree with every bit of the account that was written.
 Every inch of my skin was moved.
-However, this issue made me insane because apparently, being woke can lead to confusion and exhaustion.
+However, this issue made me insane because apparently, being “woke” can lead to confusion and exhaustion.

 Complaints and Isolation

 Of course, these were all in my brain.
-I didn’t do anything about the disparity of this world.
-I am still living the privileged life.
+I didn’t do anything about the disparity in this world.
+I am still living a privileged life.
 I still question whether or not the internal conflict and depression I had to go through because of my new beliefs were valid, but I was able to move on.

 See you in my next story about deciding to overcome this conflict I have for 3 years now.
 I also wrote about the effects of being ungrateful and focusing mostly on the negative on my post, Don’t Take Anything For Granted.